 ||The Miles Morgan family of Springfield, Massachusetts: in the line of Joseph Morgan of Hartford, Connecticut, 1780-184

 ||Frank Farnsworth Starr

-Our ancestor, BURT JONATHAN MORGAN (16 Nov 1646 - 10 April 1714), also grew up in Springfield, Hampden, Massachusetts.
+Our ancestor, JONATHAN BURT MORGAN (16 Nov 1646 - 10 Apr 1714), also grew up in Springfield, Hampden, Massachusetts.
 He was a fighter, like his father.
 He served in King Philip's War and participated in Turner's Falls Fight under Capt.
 William Turner.
-He married SARAH COOLEY (27 Feb 1653 - 14 Feb 1743) in Springfield on the 5th of January, 1679, as detailed in the book, at right.
+However, he didn't attain his father's pious reputation, as according to the records, Hannah Merrick, unmarried daughter of Thomas Merrick, accused him of fathering her child in 1673.
+Miles provided his son's bail and Jonathan fought the charge.
+The court found him guilty, however, and ordered him to pay two shillings, six pence towards the child's support for four years.
+Jonathan's second wife eventually got a full confession from Hannah (the records do not indicate how) and Hannah was condemned to pay a fine of seven Pounds or receive twenty lashes as punishment for her perjury.
+Jonathan, not letting matters lie, then filed a suit charging slander against Hannah's father, but lost.
+He married (first) SARAH COOLEY (27 Feb 1653 - 14 Feb 1743) in Springfield on the 5th of January, 1679, as detailed in the book, at right.

 Jonathan and Sarah had eight children, all born in Springfield: